Snow White (franchise): Comics

 A comic strip adaptation of Disney's Snow White and the Seven Dwarfs was released to coincide with the release of the film.
-The comic strip was written by Merril de Marris and drawn by Hank Porter, both staff at Walt Disney Pictures.
+The comic strip was written by Merrill de Marris and drawn by Hank Porter, both staff at Walt Disney Pictures.

 The original strip ran on Sundays from December 12, 1937 to April 24, 1938 and was distributed by King Features Syndicate.
 The sequence ran in Disney's Silly Symphony slot, as a Sunday topper for Mickey Mouse.

 The strip used a number of story ideas that were ultimately abandoned in the film, including a more elaborate and comical meeting between the Prince and Snow White (in which Snow White creates a "dummy" of her dream prince, which the real Prince sneaks into), and an entire storyline in which the Evil Queen kidnaps the Prince to prevent him from saving Snow White.
 Both of these abandoned concepts were notably recycled for use in Sleeping Beauty.

 The comic was packaged and released as a comic book in 1938, 1944, 1951, 1987 and 1995 by Whitman Comics, Dell, Gold Key, Gladstone and Marvel.

-Mondadori, the Italian publisher of Disney comics, produced various stories in comic book format featuring characters from Snow White and the Seven Dwarfs for Italian (and eventually European) consumption: the first such story, originally serialized in 1939 in the weekly magazine Paperino e altre avventure, was Biancaneve e il mago Basilisco (Snow White and Basilisk the Wizard) by Federico Pedrocchi (script) and Nino Pagot (art), a direct sequel to the American comic strip adaptation where Snow White's infant son is kidnapped by an evil wizard and rescued by the Seven Dwarfs.
+Mondadori, the Italian publisher of Disney comics, produced various stories in comic book format featuring characters from Snow White and the Seven Dwarfs for Italian (and eventually European) consumption: the first such story, originally serialized in 1939 in the weekly magazine Donald Duck and Other Adventures (Paperino e altre avventure), was Snow White and Basilisk the Wizard (Biancaneve e il mago Basilisco) by Federico Pedrocchi (script) and Nino Pagot (art), a direct sequel to the American comic strip adaptation where Snow White's infant son is kidnapped by an evil wizard and rescued by the Seven Dwarfs.
 The following year, Pedrocchi and Pagot produced another story starring the Seven Dwarfs.
 Several other Italian stories, often with scripts by Guido Martina and art by Romano Scarpa or Luciano Bottaro, were published in the 1950s and 1960s.

 Direct-to-video and television films

 Mickey's Magical Christmas: Snowed in at the House of Mouse

-Mickey's Magical Christmas: Snowed in at the House of Mouse, a direct-to-video spin-off film of Disney's House of Mouse, featured cameo appearances of the Snow White characters.
+Mickey's Magical Christmas: Snowed in at the House of Mouse, a direct-to-video spin-off film of House of Mouse, featured cameo appearances of the Snow White characters.
+The Seven Dwarfs (mainly Grumpy) have several running gags throughout the movie.

+Mickey's House of Villains

+In Mickey's House of Villains, a direct-to-video spin-off film of House of Mouse, the Evil Queen is seen in her Witch form arriving at the House of Mouse on Halloween night along with various other villains.
+Throughout the film she is seen sitting in the audience at the club close to other villains, both in her Queen form and in her Witch form.